RobertAhlin/coworking-booking/README.md

 - Stored rooms in the database via Prisma ORM.
 - Verified that only admins can create rooms.
 - Debugged Prisma errors related to the RoomType enum.

+**Fetch rooms from database**
+The getRooms function retrieves all rooms from the database and returns them in a JSON response.
+- GET request to /rooms using Postman.
+- The server respons with a list of rooms from the database.